 You will need:

-1. Firstly, stir the Chalk Paint® Lacquer so all the ingredients are mixed in.
+- First, stir the Chalk Paint™ Lacquer well so all the ingredients are mixed in.

-2. Fill the spray gun pot to about half full with Chalk Paint® Lacquer (in either Gloss or Matt, the choice is yours).
+- Fill the spray gun pot to about half full with Chalk Paint™ Lacquer (in either Gloss or Matt, the choice is yours).

-8. Start by spraying the edges and tricky bits of your piece first.
-Then apply the lacquer in logical lines, overlapping each line by 50% to ensure the piece is fully covered.
+- Once you’re satisfied with the finish, you’re ready to start spraying your painted surface.
+Being careful not to touch your paintwork (any fingerprints will show up once the surface is varnished!), start by spraying the edges and any tricky bits first.
+Then apply the Lacquer in logical lines, overlapping each line by 50% to ensure the piece is fully covered.

-9. Be consistent in coverage when spraying Chalk Paint® Lacquer.
-Keep the same nozzle width when spraying, as any change in coverage can result in the Lacquer pulling itself.
+- Be consistent in coverage when spraying Chalk Paint™ Lacquer.
+Keep the same nozzle width when spraying, as any change in coverage can result in the Lacquer pulling.

-10. Once finished Leave for around 30 minutes-1 hour to dry before applying a second coat in the same manner.
+- Once you’ve finished spraying, leave the varnished surface for around 30 minutes-1 hour for the Lacquer to dry before applying a second coat in the same manner.